i-love-coffee-i-love-tea/audogombleed.sh/docs/dev/BENCHMARKS.md

 Simple config results are in the "very good" zone (<100ms).
 Large config results are in the "good" zone (<200ms).

+### Why benchmarks are slower despite optimizations

+The optimizations are real — AWK forks dropped from 4 to 2 on first TAB, and subshells were eliminated.
+But two subsequent changes added overhead that outweighs the gains:

+1. **File permission checks** (`bdd79e9`): Every AWK call and every `source` now runs `_cli_check_file_permissions`, which calls `stat`, `readlink`, and `id` to verify the config file is not world-writable and is owned by the current user or root.
+This adds 3-4 external process forks per completion.

+2. **Removed function/env caching** (`dc55ae7`): Functions and the `[env]`
+   section depend on external state (shell variables, files, commands) that can change between invocations without modifying the config file.
+Caching them by mtime was incorrect — it caused stale completions.
+The fix: always re-read the function list from AWK on every completion, adding back one AWK fork that the optimizations had eliminated.

+Net effect: the optimizations reduced AWK forks from 4→2, but correctness and security added ~4 external tool calls back.
+The benchmarks reflect this trade-off.

 ## AWK call count per TAB press

 | Call | output= | Before | After |